Everything PR News

 Share

-Men's Wearhouse acquired Jos.
-A. Bank for approximately $1.8 billion in June 2014, after a protracted "Pac-Man defense" exchange in which Jos.
-A. Bank had initially tried to acquire Men's Wearhouse first.
-The combined entity rebranded as Tailored Brands in 2016, operating both Men's Wearhouse and Jos.
-A. Bank stores along with Moores in Canada and the Jos.
-A. Bank rental tuxedo business.
+• The merger: Men's Wearhouse acquired Jos.
+A. Bank in June 2014 for approximately $1.8 billion, after a protracted "Pac-Man defense" exchange in which Jos.
+A. Bank had initially attempted to acquire Men's Wearhouse.

 What Zimmer Did Next

 Zimmer did not retire.
 He launched Generation Tux in 2015 — an online tuxedo rental service positioned directly against the Men's Wearhouse tuxedo rental business he had built.
-He followed it with zTailors, a mobile tailor service that brought alterations to customers' homes and offices.
-Both businesses operated below the radar of mainstream retail coverage but captured a segment of the market that the legacy Men's Wearhouse business was steadily losing.
+He followed it with zTailors, a mobile-tailor service that brings alterations to customers' homes and offices.
+Both businesses operate below the radar of mainstream retail coverage but are aimed at exactly the segment Men's Wearhouse and Jos.
+A. Bank have historically owned.
+Whether they scale into serious competition or remain niche players is the open question.
+What they represent is not open: Zimmer is running his own counter-narrative against the board's strategy in the same segment.

-Three communications failures compounded each other across the arc.
+Three failures compound each other in the Men's Wearhouse arc.

 The founder dismissal was handled as a corporate-governance event, not a brand event.
 Zimmer was the brand.
 Removing him without a transition narrative meant every subsequent piece of customer communication had to operate inside an unspoken question: what happened to the guy?
 The board never answered it cleanly.
 Customers filled the void with their own assumptions.